 The amazing Dominique Roger manages Domaine du Carrou in Bué, one of the 14 communes in the Centre-Val de Loire that is located in the Sancerre appellation.
 Since the 17th century, 8 generations of the Roger family have produced wines in the Bué area of Sancerre, which is known for exceptional terroir and producing complex wines.

-This is the first time in years I was able to get my hands on enough of the winery’s renowned Rose to do more than offer a few bottles at the restaurant.
-This year, I locked in early, securing a gorgeous, sophisticated wine that dazzles and leaves you begging for more.
+This is the first time in years that I was able to get my hands on enough of the winery’s renowned Rose to do more than offer a few bottles at the restaurant.

 The Sancerre Blanc is uncommonly fine, with a brilliant, pale green color and soaring aromatics of green apples, pear and jasmine.

 Only logged in customers who have purchased this product may leave a review.